mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Cut release branch both for server and mobile
         - Merge database upgrade before cutting the branch
         - Point translation server and CI servers to the release branch after cutting
-        - Cut an RN build for the next release
         - Update https://prev.test.mattermost.com to the previous release version
     - Ensure `community-release` is on the feature branch
     - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
       - After the cut-off, any PRs that include significant code changes require approval of the Release Manager before merging
 4. Marketing:
-    - Prepare bullet points and release headline for release announcement.
-Release Manager to review the outline (benefits and order of major features) with PMs before sending to Justin to work on.
+    - Prepare bullet points and release headline for release announcement and share for PMs to work on.
 [Refer to the process here](https://handbook.mattermost.com/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements)

 ### D. (T-minus 19 working days) Feature Testing